cbedwards-dfw/TAMMsupport/README.md

 `tamm_diff()` takes three arguments: the names of the first TAMM file, the second tamm file, and the name to give the resulting file (in all cases, the name should include filepath, if relevant).
 All three filenames should end in “.xlsx”.
-The following is an example use
+The following is an example use:

 ``` r
 cur.wd = getwd()